 Spooky Halloween Ghosts out of cardboard tubes.

-Up-cycle your cardboard tubes into two types of easy Halloween Ghosts!
+Up-cycle your throw-outs, into two types of easy Spooky Halloween Ghosts out of cardboard tubes!

 Ghosts BOOOOOOO!